-Prosthetics and Corrective Appliances In instances where the negotiated rate is less than your Co-payment, you will No charge pay only the negotiated rate.
-Radiation Therapy Standard: No charge (Photon beam radiation therapy) No charge Complex: No charge (Examples include, but are not limited to, brachytherapy, radioactive implants and conformal photon beam; Co-payment applies per 30 days or treatment plan, whichever is shorter; Gamma Knife and Stereotactic procedures are covered as outpatient surgery.
+Radiation Therapy Standard: No charge (Photon beam radiation therapy) Complex: (Examples include, but are not limited to, brachytherapy, radioactive implants and conformal photon beam; Co-payment applies per 30 days or treatment plan, whichever is shorter; Gamma Knife and Stereotactic procedures are covered as outpatient surgery.
 Please refer to outpatient surgery for Co-payment amount if any) In instances where the negotiated rate is less than your Co-payment, you will pay only the negotiated rate.
-Radiology Services Standard: (Additional Co-payment for office visits may apply) No charge Specialized Scanning and Imaging Procedures: (Examples include but are not limited to, CT, SPECT, PET, MRA and MRI - No charge with or without contrast media) A separate Co-payment will be charged for each part of the body scanned as part of an imaging procedure.
+No charge Radiology Services Standard: (Additional Co-payment for office visits may apply) Specialized Scanning and Imaging Procedures: (Examples include but are not limited to, CT, SPECT, PET, MRA and MRI - with or without contrast media) A separate Co-payment will be charged for each part of the body scanned as part of an imaging procedure.
 In instances where the negotiated rate is less than your Co-payment, you will pay only the negotiated rate.
-Substance Related and Addictive Disorder Services Outpatient Office Visits include, but are not limited to: No charge Diagnostic evaluations, assessment, treatment planning, treatment and/or procedures, individual/group evaluations and treatment, individual/group counseling and detoxifications, referral services, and medication management All Other Outpatient Treatment includes, but are not limited to: No charge Partial Hospitalization/ Day Treatment, Intensive Outpatient Treatment, crisis 9 intervention, facility charges for day treatment centers, laboratory charges. and methadone maintenance treatment Please refer to your UnitedHealthcare of California Combined Evidence of Coverage and Disclosure Form for a complete description of this coverage.
-Termination of Pregnancy (Medical/medication and surgical) No charge FDA-approved contraceptive methods and procedures recommended by the No charge Health Resources and Services Administration as preventive care services will be 100% covered.
+No charge No charge Substance Related and Addictive Disorder Services Outpatient Office Visits include, but are not limited to: Diagnostic evaluations, assessment, treatment planning, treatment and/or procedures, individual/group evaluations and treatment, individual/group counseling and detoxifications, referral services, and medication management No charge All Other Outpatient Treatment includes, but are not limited to: Partial Hospitalization/ Day Treatment, Intensive Outpatient Treatment, crisis intervention, facility charges for day treatment centers, laboratory charges. and methadone maintenance treatment Please refer to your UnitedHealthcare of California Combined Evidence of Coverage and Disclosure Form for a complete description of this coverage.
+No charge Termination of Pregnancy (Medical/medication and surgical) FDA-approved contraceptive methods and procedures recommended by the Health Resources and Services Administration as preventive care services will be 100% covered.
 Co-payment applies to contraceptive methods and procedures that are NOT defined as Covered Services under the Preventive Care Services and Family Planning benefit as specified in the Combined Evidence of Coverage and Disclosure Form.
-Vasectomy No charge Virtual Care Services No charge Benefits are available only when services are delivered through a Designated Virtual Network Provider.
+No charge Vasectomy No charge Virtual Care Services Benefits are available only when services are delivered through a Designated Virtual Network Provider.
 You can find a Designated Virtual Network Provider by going to www.myuhc.com or by calling Customer Service at the telephone number on your ID card.
-Vision Refractions \$10 Co-payment , , , , , , , , , , , , , , , , , , , ,
+No charge Vision Refractions \$10 Co-payment